DIGITAL AUTOMATIC COUPLING IN RAIL FREIGHT TRAFFIC

 PILOT PROJECT FOR THE DEMONSTRATION, TESTING AND APPROVAL OF DIGITAL AUTOMATIC COUPLING (DAC) FOR RAIL FREIGHT TRAFFIC

 The European consortium DAC4EU (= Digital Automatic Coupling for Europe) is putting the use of digital automatic coupling (DAC) in rail freight traffic to the test.
-Six companies from Germany, Austria, Switzerland and France have been awarded a contract by Germany’s Federal Ministry for Digital and Transport (BMDV) to conduct a research project entitled ‘DAC Demonstrator for Rail Freight Traffic’.
+Six companies from Germany, Austria and Switzerland have been awarded a contract by Germany’s Federal Ministry for Digital and Transport (BMDV) to conduct a research project entitled ‘DAC Demonstrator for Rail Freight Traffic’ in June 2020.
 The members of the DAC4EU consortium are Deutsche Bahn and its subsidiary DB Cargo, the Swiss and Austrian freight operators SBB Cargo and Rail Cargo Austria, and the wagon keepers Ermewa, GATX Rail Europe and VTG.
-The BMDV has allocated approximately EUR 13 million in funding to the research project, which will run from June 2020 until December 2022.
+The research project was initially funded by the BMDVI with around EUR 13 million and was scheduled to run from June 2020 to December 2022.
+The operational tests during this period have shown, however, that the prototypes still require optimization.
+Further tests will be necessary for this purpose, so that the BMDV has commissioned an extension of the project until June 2024 and is financing this with further EUR 7 million.
+The goal is to support the development of the couplings towards production-ready technical and operational performance of the prototype coupling systems and their functional capability in the various operating sites and different countries of Europe.

 The majority of freight wagons in rail traffic in Europe are currently coupled manually by means of screw couplings.
 With DAC, however, freight wagons can be coupled automatically together with their air brake pipes as well as power and data lines for the freight wagons.
 DAC is a key component of digitalising and automating rail freight traffic as it allows for universal power and data lines across all freight wagons.
 In addition, the use of DAC significantly increases infrastructure capacities, and as such DAC has an important part to play in European climate targets being achieved.